What’s an index-linked annuity?

 Symetra Trek is a long-term investment designed for retirement purposes.
 There is a risk of substantial loss of principal.
 Please refer to the prospectus for more details.

-Symetra TrekSM is a service mark of Symetra Life Insurance Company.
+Symetra Trek® is a registered service mark of Symetra Life Insurance Company.

 Tax-qualified contracts such as IRAs, 401(k)s, etc., are tax-deferred regardless of whether or not they are funded with an annuity.
 If you are considering funding a tax-qualified retirement plan with an annuity, you should know that an annuity does not provide any additional tax-deferred treatment of earnings beyond the tax-qualified plan or program itself.
 However, annuities do provide other features and benefits such as death benefits and income payment options.